Dyalog/ride/docs/protocol.md

 The interpreter should ignore silently any invalid and outdated node ids.

 #Process manager
-:red_circle: No such beast exists as of Jan 2016.
+:red_circle: As of Feb 2016 there is no process manager.

 <a name=GetAvailableConnections></a>
 ```json